open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 The OpenTelemetry starter is compatible with Spring Boot 2.0 and 3.0, and Spring native.

+You can find a Spring Boot native image application using the OpenTelemetry Spring Boot starter [here](https://github.com/open-telemetry/opentelemetry-java-examples/tree/main/spring-native#opentelemetry-spring-native-example).

 ## Configuration

 Add the dependency given below to enable the OpenTelemetry starter.